aws-amplify/docs/android/how-to-pinpoint-notifications-baidu.md

 PushManager.setNotificationBuilder(this, 1, cBuilder);
 ```

-Remember to properly initialize your PinpointManager reference.
-Use a PinpointConfiguration with a ChannelType value of ChannelType.BAIDU.
-You can do this programmatically, as in the following example:
+Remember to properly initialize your `PinpointManager` reference.
+Use a `PinpointConfiguration` with a `ChannelType` value of `ChannelType.BAIDU`.
+You can do this programatically, as in the following example:

 ```java
 final PinpointConfiguration config =